devnull-cz/c-prog-lang/modules/typedef.md

 #source typedef.c

-:wrench: Task

-Use `typedef` in the warm-up code for the item structure and use the new name instead of `struct item ...`.
+:wrench: take the binary tree implementation and use `typedef` for the node structure itself and also fot the callback.